MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 # 💻 Chromebook Setup

-This section prepares a Chromebook with the **Global Layer Tools** needed for this workshop and future Jupyter-based workshops.
+This section prepares a Chromebook with the **Global Layer Tools** needed for this workshop.

 These instructions assume you are using the Chromebook **Linux Development Environment**, also called **Crostini**.